Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 ## Response Variability

-CIDVV implementations MUST assume that response codes may be altered, mapped, or replaced by intermediate SIP or SS7/TDM networks.
-As a result, implementations MUST NOT rely on any specific response code being preserved end-to-end.

-Instead, implementations SHOULD interpret responses based on expected classes of behavior (e.g., success vs. failure) rather than exact numeric values.
+Implementations SHOULD interpret responses based on behavioral class (e.g., success vs. immediate rejection) rather than relying solely on exact numeric values, as intermediate networks may translate or modify response codes.

 # Operational Considerations